mr0a/Flutter_Expense_tracker/README.md

 ### TextEditingController
 - `Controller` can be used to get input from user without changing the widget to stateful widget.

+### SingleChildScrollView
+- Used to make our view scrollable.

 ### Output
 ![Output image](output.png)